U.S. budget deficit widens to $65 billion in November

 Analysts polled by Reuters had expected a $68 billion deficit for last month.
 The government had a deficit of $57 billion in November of 2014.

 The current fiscal year-to-date deficit stood at $201 billion.
-Receipts last month totalled $205 billion, while outlays stood at $270 billion.
+Receipts last month totaled $205 billion, while outlays stood at $270 billion.

 Accounting for calendar differences in the timing of benefits payments and budget receipts would yield a deficit of $126 billion in November versus $98 billion in the same month of 2014.